 - (i) Is law reform necessary?
 In many parts of the world, e-commerce grew before laws were changed.
 This growth was based on contracts between businesses (trading partner agreements) and on the flexibility of existing laws that allowed novelty.
 However, there were and are limits to how far private agreements could go to changing basic rules of law.
 Law reform was more economical of effort and more general of application than contractual regimes.
 Central Asian countries like Mongolia tended to leave little room for private initiative until the basic laws were enacted to allow for electronic documents and signatures.
 This study discusses further reforms that go beyond what transacting parties can do for themselves.
 This section starts with the current law in place and considers building on it. - (ii) How much regulation or party autonomy should there be?
 The degree of regulation required by or wanted in a system greatly depends on the extent of risk the system is willing to tolerate.
 These risks fall into three broad categories: - a.
 Risk to the transacting parties themselves.
 Are the parties able and competent to make good decisions in novel areas?
 They may be free to fail, or the state may feel obliged to save them from bad choices.
 If the latter is the case, then the state is more likely to regulate the choices that lead to the risks.
-The state may distinguish among parties to "save", protecting consumers more than businesses, for example.
+The state may distinguish among parties to "save", protecting consumers more than businesses, for example. - b.
+Risk to others.
+A less regulated system may expose others potentially affected by business-to-business (B2B) or business-to-consumer (B2C) dealings to fraud or mistakes.
+Some societies are more willing than others to trust the competence and honesty of private actors; others rely on more extensive state oversight of economic activity.

-&lt;sup>282 This text is largely influenced by sections of the ADB E-Com publication E-Commerce in CAREC Countries: Laws and Policies, Footnote 130.
+290 This text is largely influenced by sections of the ADB E-Com publication E-Commerce in CAREC Countries: Laws and Policies, Footnote 131.